CesiumGS/3d-tiles-samples/README.md

 ```

-See the `README.txt` in each tileset's directory for usage restrictions.
+See the `README.md` in each tileset's directory for usage restrictions.

 | Model                                                  | Screenshot                                                            | Description|
 |--------------------------------------------------------|-----------------------------------------------------------------------|------------|